 As a highly social environment with lots of people and shared space, universities can become hot spots for illness to spread.
 Not only do these have the potential to ruin your learning experience, but in certain cases can actually be life-threatening.
 Fortunately, you can easily protect yourself by booking a short appointment with your GP.

-There are two vaccines that you should ensure you have when you start your course.
+There are two vaccines that you should ensure you have.
 The first is known as MenACWY and will protect you against meningitis and septicaemia (meningococcal disease), which can be fatal.
 The vaccine is administered through one injection to the upper arm and is free to all students under the age of 25.

 You should also confirm whether you have had your full dose of MMR which protects against measles, mumps and rubella.
 Most are given this vaccination at two stages in their early childhood, first as a one-year-old and again at the age of three.
 However, in some cases people may be missing one or both of these doses and so if you are unsure you should check with your GP as a matter of urgency.